zenorocha/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

-# Configuring Your Github Repository
+# Configuring Your GitHub Repository

 Upon receiving a DXP Cloud onboarding email, you're provisioned a GitHub repository hosted in the `dxpcloud` organization.
 This repository should be used as a template for a team's separate private DXP Cloud development repository and is typically removed after 10 business days.
 Users are expected to: